 At GREEN HOME, sustainability is our passion, our vision and our daily work.
 We’re here to supply you with a great range of environmentally friendly food packaging in the best way we can.
-We’re here to change some trends, rewrite some rules and usher in a big-picture-thinking way of serving food on the go.
+We’re committed to changing some trends, rewriting some rules and making plant-based food packaging the norm by 2030.

 Big Picture Packaging

-Established in 2007, GREEN HOME is South Africa’s first and to this day, only completely compostable food packaging company.
+Established in 2007, GREEN HOME is South Africa’s first and longest running completely compostable food packaging company.

 Our vision is to provide sustainable packaging for takeaway food throughout Africa, and beyond.